Select the type of image to use. For images that come from files, see Supported Graphics Formats.

 - Color Space

-Texture’s color, and final renders are often stored in sRGB, while OpenEXR images are stored in a linear color space.
-Some images such as normal, bump or stencil maps do not strictly contain ’colors’, and on such values, no color space conversion should ever be applied.
+Textures and final renders are often stored in sRGB, while OpenEXR images are stored in a linear color space.
+Some images such as normal, bump or stencil maps do not strictly contain «colors» and should never have a color conversion applied to them.
 For such images, the color space should be set to Non-Color.

 Store RGB and alpha channels separately with alpha acting as a mask, also known as unassociated alpha.
 Commonly used by image editing applications and file formats like PNG.
 This preserves colors in parts of the image with zero alpha.